An investment in the Allen School is an investment that can change the world

 Every gift matters!
 Your generosity — and that of many hundreds of alumni, friends, and companies large and small — enables us to offer an unparalleled education and research experience to our students, recruit and retain the very best faculty at the forefront of the field, and change the world through computing innovation.

-Partner with us to produce game-changing innovation through the Allen School Endowment
+Partner with us to produce game-changing innovations through Allen School endowments

-An endowment is a permanent gift to the Allen School.
-The principal is invested, to grow over time, while the annual income provides a reliable stream of support for our education, research, and outreach activities.
-Learn more about endowment giving here
+A gift to an endowment is a permanent gift to the Allen School.
+The principal is invested, to grow over time, while the annual income provides a reliable stream of support to help us achieve our missions of education, research and engagement.

 Empower our people through the Allen School Annual Fund

-Contributions to the Annual Fund directly support the people who make the Allen School a world-class center of computer science and computer engineering research and put an Allen School education within reach of more students.
+Contributions to our Annual Fund are expended rather than invested, providing immediate support for the people who make the Allen School a world-class center of computer science and computer engineering education, research and engagement, and putting an Allen School education within reach of more students.

 - Faculty excellence: Recruiting and retaining the finest faculty